Fish Habitat Flows and Water Rights Project - Draft EIR

-Three public hearings were held on September 13, 2016 –Sonoma County Board of Supervisors Chambers, 575 Administration Drive, Santa Rosa, no earlier than 3 p.m.
-The hearing included a presentation about the Proposed Project and an opportunity for public comments.
-The hearing was televised and recorded.
+Three public hearings were held on September 13, 2016, in Santa Rosa, , on November 16, 2016 in Cloverdale and November 17, 2016 in Guerneville.
+The hearings included a presentation about the Proposed Project and an opportunity for public comments.
+The September hearing was televised and recorded.